- How does the PLU Wellness Access Plan differ from the PLU Insurance Plan that was offered in the past?

 As in the past, PLU continues to purchase foreign travel insurance for students studying on official PLU programs.
 The Wellness Access Plan would provide secondary financial assistance for medical care if an illness or accident occurred.

-The plan costs $300 for the year and will be billed each semester ($150).
 It is a 12-month plan, for students enrolled for both fall (August 1 - January 31) and spring (January 1 - July 31) semesters.
 The plan begins August 1st.
 International student Wellness Access Plan fees are covered through international student insurance.

 How do I access the reimbursement for medical costs covered by the plan?